Are We Prepared For A Killer Flu Epidemic?

 Yes, it's true we already have flu vaccines.
 But the problem is that we have too many of them.

 Each year, scientists have to guess which version of the flu will be most problematic, and then — starting from scratch — they try to create a vaccine that matches that strain perfectly.
 This vaccine sometimes works.
 And when it does, it works only for one flu season.
-That's why it's called a "seasonal vaccine."
+That is why it's called a "seasonal vaccine."

-Right now, the whole process takes about six months, which is way too long when you're talking about an uber-contagious, airborne virus that can spread around the globe in months.
+Right now, the whole process takes about six months, which is way too long when you're talking about an ubercontagious, airborne virus that can spread around the globe in months.

 "The 2009 H1N1 pandemic was a perfect example of how that timeline just doesn't work," says Andrew Pekosz, a flu researcher at Johns Hopkins University.
 "We ended up vaccinating people during or immediately after the peak of the pandemic."

-So there are really two approaches to make humanity better prepared for the "big one:"
+So there are really two approaches to make humanity better prepared for the "big one."

 1. Develop a vaccine that provides long-lasting protection against multiple forms of influenza A. Then people are protected before a pandemic begins.
-So this would be like the vaccines we have many other viruses, such as polio, measles and whooping cough.
+So this would be like the vaccines we have for many other viruses, such as polio, measles and whooping cough.

 2. Figure out a faster way to produce the seasonal vaccines we already have.